akhil14shukla/Recurrent-CP-Codes/README.md

 # Recurrent-CP-Codes
-Contains frequent codes that are used in competitive programming or any other coding related problems.
+Contains frequent codes that are used in competitive programming or any other programming related problems.

 Useful Links: <br>